ORNL/faro/README.md

 ## Overview
-Face Recognition from Oak Ridge (FaRO) provides a well-defined server-client interface to a some of the best open source face recognition projects on the web.
-The intention is to support an open platform for face recognition research and provide a well-defined and modern baseline for face recognition accuracy.
+Face Recognition from Oak Ridge (FaRO) provides a well-defined server-client interface to some of the best open source face recognition projects on the web.
+The intention is to support an open platform for face recognition research and to provide a well-defined and modern baseline for face recognition accuracy.
 While many universities and independent developers have released high quality face recognition models, they often lack many useful features such as configuration management, easy to use interfaces, deployment tools, backend databases, and analysis tools that FaRO provides.

-In our research we have found that there are many high quality and open source face analysis and recognition algorithms avalible for research however end-to-end systems that can support larger systems or can be retrained for niche applications are lacking.
+In our research we have found that there are many high quality and open source face analysis and recognition algorithms available for research; however, end-to-end systems that can support larger systems or that can be retrained for niche applications are lacking.
 We hope FARO can fill some of those needs.

 The primary goals of this project are:
  1. Create an easy to use foundation that can support complex face recognition systems.
- 2. Provide well defined benchmark algorithms.
+ 2. Provide well-defined benchmark algorithms.
- 3. Allow for algorithm improvements via open source software and models and support improvements using techniques like transfer learning.
+ 3. Allow for algorithm improvements via open source software and models and to support improvements using techniques like transfer learning.

-FARO is designed as a client/server system to accomodate the need for high speed GPU hardware to support deep learning face processing.
+FaRO is designed as a client/server system to accomodate the need for high speed GPU hardware to support deep learning face processing.
 GRPC calls are used to communicate with the server components which allows the clients to be written in many languages and implemented on a varity of computationally limited platforms such as cellphones or biometric